Last Updated on July 4, 2026 by Daniel Globe

-You should always keep your campfire at least 15 feet away from your tent and any flammable materials.
-This distance helps prevent accidental ignition from sparks or heat and creates a safer environment for your campsite.
-Be mindful of nearby trees and vegetation, as well as wind conditions.
-Establishing a proper buffer zone is essential for safely enjoying your fire.
-There’s plenty more you can learn about setting up your campsite and ensuring fire safety.
+You should always keep your campfire a safe distance away from your tent and any flammable materials.
+This buffer helps prevent accidental ignition from sparks or heat and creates a safer environment for your campsite.
+Be mindful of nearby trees, vegetation, and wind conditions.
+Establishing a proper buffer zone — and checking local rules before you strike a match — is essential for safely enjoying your fire.

 Importance of Maintaining Distance